martinohanlon/exploring-space-with-minecraft/en/step_7.md

 --- task ---

-Use the `play` command to display the data you captured to the `data.csv` file.
+Use the `play` command to display the data you captured in the `data.csv` file.

 ```
 play /home/pi/data.csv